parteincerta/dotfiles/README.md

   * Update all outdated tools: `mise upgrade`.
   * Update a given tool, if an update is available: `mise upgrade <plugin>@<version>`.
 - mise for AMD64 maintenance commands:
-  * Check for [updates][macos-maintenance-05] for the AMD64 version.
+  * Check for [mise][macos-maintenance-05] updates for the AMD64 version.
   * Update the version reference in [install-mise-amd64.sh](shared/scripts/install-mise-amd64.sh).
   * Update the AMD64 version: `bash shared/scripts/install-mise-amd64.sh`.
-  * Use the same instructions used for regular mise to managed the AMD64 tools.
+  * Use the same instructions used for regular mise to manage the AMD64 tools.
 - MongoDB utilities maintenance steps:
   * Check for [MongoDB Shell][macos-maintenance-02] and
     [MongoDB Tools][macos-maintenance-03] updates.